Back To Main Menu

 Find out about the entry requirements that apply to you.

-Through an audition that consists of – (A) Performance and Interview (for Instrumentalists/Singers), or (B) Portfolio Submission and Interview (for Composers), we look for:
+Through an audition that consists of – (A) Performance and Interview (for Instrumentalists/Vocalists), or (B) Portfolio Submission and Interview (for Composers), we look for:

 • A passion for music and performance/composition